Droggelbecher/vim-pythonblocks/README.md

 ## Limitations

  * No inline tables, plots, etc...
- * No connection to jupyter notebook, no .ipynb support no magic %commands
+ * No connection to jupyter notebook, no .ipynb support

 ## Comparison to similar approaches: